Jumpy - Jump into Python (and onto XBMC)

 - Python 2.7.
 To make life simpler add python to your system path and then set up easy_install.

-- Install xbmc using the default configuration for your platform.
+- Install Kodi using the default configuration for your platform.

-- Install and configure some addons inside xbmc (and of course test them too, some are broken).
+- Install and configure some addons inside Kodi (and of course test them too, some are broken).
 You may need to configure username/password depending on the addon, and so on.

 PhantomJS Installation (optional)